 To make sure your strategy review is as productive as possible, consider the following:

 Learn from your annual reviews.
 During each review, you will find that certain exercises worked or didn’t work with your organization.
 Continue to iterate on your review process so you can improve it over time.

 We have witnessed firsthand how many organizations (including many of our own clients!) had an incredibly difficult time conducting strategy reviews.
-And that is why we created this in-depth, step-by-step strategy review template.
+And that is why we created our in-depth, step-by-step strategy review template.
 It goes into far more detail about each of the four steps above, provides additional details about how to manage your previous-year and future-year strategic plans, and gives information on what you should do if you’re abandoning your current strategic framework entirely.
 If you work through each step methodically and cross off each part of the checklists included, you will have a successful strategy review—period.
-Download it for free today!

 Tricia manages our implementation and onboarding team to ensure the success of ClearPoint customers.